railsbridge-boston/railsbridge-boston/views/curriculum/deploy_to_heroku.markdown

 <img src="/images/curriculum/workflow.png" class="thumbnail"></img>

-o.
-Add or change some code
+1. Add or change some code
 1. Commit your changes (`git commit`)
 1. Deploy your changes (`git push heroku`)
 1. Boom!
 Your changes are live!